mooxphp/moox/packages/jobs/README.md

 ## Limitations

 Moox Jobs is the perfect fit for the database queue driver.
-It runs fine on shared hostings and provides a job monitor, pending jobs, failed jobs and the possibility to retry failed jobs, where all other Laravel packages do not fit.
+It runs fine on shared hostings and provides a job monitor, pending jobs, failed jobs and the possibility to retry failed jobs, where other Laravel packages like Horizon do not fit.

-The job monitor and failed jobs are also working with Redis, SQS and Beanstalkd, but it does not show waiting jobs and there might be problems with job batches.
+The job monitor and failed jobs are also working with Redis, SQS and Beanstalkd, but it does not show waiting jobs and job batches.
 For Redis we recommend using [Laravel Horizon](https://horizon.laravel.com), for Amazon SQS the AWS Dashboard.
 The solutions for Beanstalkd seem outdated, but you might give [Laravel Beanstalkd Admin UI](https://github.com/Dionera/laravel-beanstalkd-admin-ui) a try.

 Another thing is using the Sync driver.
 As the Sync driver in Laravel is intended for development and testing, it executes jobs immediately (synchronously) and does not utilize queues.
 Therefore, it doesn't use the failed_jobs, jobs, or job_batches tables.
 Jobs are executed immediately within the same request lifecycle, so there's no queuing or storing of jobs.
 If a job fails, it's handled immediately within the execution context, not logged in the failed_jobs table.
 Jobs running with the sync driver may appear as running jobs and stay running forever, even if they are already completed or failed.